 You’re already getting a steal by landing this guitar for the price.

 Don’t get greedy and expect anything more with this buy.
 The AW4000 Artwood guitar is more than fairly priced, so you’ll have to purchase a case and all the other necessities separately.

 It’s not such a bad thing if you think about the value you’re getting for quality.
 However, buying your own equipment can get expensive.

 It’s best to do your research and ensure your budget goes to the essential accessories before you opt for things you “want” versus things you “need.”
-For more clarity on this, see our “Must-Have Guitar Accessories Guide” for your acoustic, or start with our beginner’s tips here.
+For more clarity on this, see our excellent guide on accessories for your acoustic, or start with our beginner’s tips here.

 - Excellent value